Canal de Isabel II participates in the UN’s water and energy platform

-Canal de Isabel II is the publicly owned company that manages the integrated water cycle in the Madrid Region.
-It was founded almost 170 years ago to supply water to the city of Madrid and today it employs over 2800 people who work every day to serve more than 6 million people in the region.
-It is an innovative company, a leader in its sector and recognised worldwide for its management of all phases of the integrated water cycle: capture, adduction, treatment, distribution, sanitation, purification and reuse.
+Canal de Isabel II was founded more than 165 years ago to supply water to the city of Madrid.
+Today, its more than 2,800 employees provide a service to over 6 million people in the region.
+It is an innovative, entirely public company, a leader in its sector, and internationally recognised for its management of the integrated water cycle.

-It operates 13 reservoirs; 78 groundwater catchments; 17,601 km of water supply and distribution network; 131 drinking water and 133 wastewater pumping stations; 15,083 km of sewage networks; 65 storm tanks; 157 wastewater treatment plants; and 615 km of reclaimed water network.
+It operates 13 reservoirs; 78 spring tappings; 14 drinking water treatment plants; 17,651 kilometres of conveyance and distribution channels; 131 pumping stations for drinking water and 133 for wastewater; 15,317 kilometres of sewage networks; 65 storm tanks; 157 wastewater treatment stations; and 651 kilometres of regenerated water channels.